eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 * Download the extension.
 * Extract the zip file.
 * cd onto the extracted directory.

+On the directory there is a file named "metadata.json".

 * Rename the directory of the Gnome extension:

 ## Chrome